nmenant/iControl_LX_Lab/docs/class3/module1/module1.rst

 Module 1 - Understanding the iControl LX architecture
 -----------------------------------------------------

-Before we start installing iControlLX extensions it important to understand the iControl LX architecture.
+Before we start installing iControl LX extensions, it is important to understand the iControl LX architecture.

 In this section we will review the relevant iControl LX daemons, the logs they